ansys/pyhps/doc/source/user_guide/managing_users.rst

 Connect to the Keycloak Admin API
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Connecting as Keycloak administrator (using default credentials) gives you full control:
+Connecting as a Keycloak administrator (using default credentials) gives you full control:

 .. code-block:: python